gvwilson/tidynomicon/_en/beginnings.md

 ## How do I index a ~~list~~ vector?

-Python's rules are simple once you understand them
-(a statement which is also true of quantum mechanics).
+Python's rules for [indexing](../glossary/#indexing) are simple once you understand them (a statement which is also true of quantum mechanics).
 To avoid confusing indices with values, let's create a list of color names and index that: